Storia-AI/image-eval/README.md

 ### Programmatic

 You can also interact with the library through the API directly.
-For example if you want to invoke the `clip_score` metric, you would do the following:
+For example, to invoke the `clip_score` metric, you could do the following:
 ```
 from image_eval.evaluators import CLIPScoreEvaluator